 Is truck driving right for you?

 With the BLS estimating 13 percent job growth for heavy and tractor-trailer truckers from 2008 to 2018, this occupation is definitely worth considering.
 However, Peace cautions that individuals shouldn't jump into the career without some forethought.
 He's seen too many people enter the industry only to discover it is not right for them.
 He recommends interested individuals should do their homework and talk to school and company representative about what the job entails.

 "Think it through," said Peace.
 "Have family support behind you."

-For those who find their place in the trucking industry, Peace says the rewards are great and include non-driving jobs that are often available once someone has done their time on the road.
-These positions also pay well and can help assure you are home each year to open the presents under the Christmas tree.
+For those who find their place in the trucking industry, Peace says the benefits are great and include non-driving jobs that are often available once someone has done their time on the road.